The Archive

 Raid: Shadow Legends — The Most Sponsored Game in Internet History

-Raid's ads aren't fake in the traditional sense — the game looks like what they show.
-The lie is in the delivery: an unprecedented influencer sponsorship machine that made 'Raid Shadow Legends' a punchline before most people ever played it.
+Raid's ads aren't traditionally fake — the game looks like it shows.
+The lie is in the delivery: an influencer sponsorship blitz that made the name a punchline.

 Narrative Bait